 PGP fingerprint: A917 11B1 9AA4 FF32 834D E860 E891 F887 BF66 5B74

-Jonathan McCully is Systemic Justice’s Head of Legal and oversees our legal projects and litigation work.
+Jonathan oversees our legal projects and litigation work.
 He has nearly a decade of experience working on human rights litigation, as well as designing and facilitating the production of resources for building knowledge around strategic litigation.

-Andreas Reventlow is Co-head of Operations alongside Adolphine (above).
-He has worked in the non-profit sector for over a decade in a variety of programmatic and operational functions.
-Andreas and Adolphine jointly oversee all aspects of our operations, including finance, administration, human resources, and IT, and they support organisational development and governance work as well.
-Sambal, Systemic Justice’s mascot, is also pictured.
+Andreas has worked in the non-profit sector for over a decade in a variety of programmatic and operational functions.
+Andreas oversees all aspects of our operations, including finance, administration, human resources, and IT, and supports organisational development, fundraising, and governance work as well.

 As we continue to build Systemic Justice, we will be looking for more collaborators and new colleagues to join our team.
 If you’re interested, please have a look at how you might be able to join us.

-Sign up for our newsletter and we’ll keep you updated on our work!
+Sign up for our newsletter and we’ll keep you up-to-date on our work!